Life on the ranch demanded creativity and resourcefulness from every member of the community.

 Just not in a productive way.

 Moving on . . .

-From her hands and her trustly little machine would emerge fantastic and wondrous articles of clothing.
-Dresses, blouses, skirts, shirts, trousers, all were created quickly and effectiently, with only a bit of cloth.
+From her hands and her trusty little machine emerged fantastic and wondrous articles of clothing.
+Dresses, blouses, skirts, shirts, trousers, all were created quickly and efficiently, with only a bit of cloth.

 I know.
 I watched her.

 I also watched her peel potatoes with equal economy, but that is another story.